Rashard Robinson: 2017

-Robinson started the 49ers' season-opener against the Carolina Panthers and recorded four combined tackles and recovered a fumble after forcing it from Christian McCaffrey in the fourth quarter in a 3–23 loss.
-During a Week 4 contest against the Arizona Cardinals, he recorded a season-high six solo tackles and a season-high four pass deflections, as the 49ers lost in overtime 15–18.
-On October 15, 2017, Robinson recorded two combined tackles, defended a pass, and intercepted a pass attempt from Washington Redskins' quarterback Kirk Cousins, during a 24–26 loss.
+Robinson started the 49ers' season-opener against the Panthers and recorded four combined tackles and recovered a fumble after forcing it from Christian McCaffrey in the fourth quarter in a 3–23 loss.
+During Week 4 against the Arizona Cardinals, he recorded a season-high six solo tackles and a season-high four pass deflections, as the 49ers lost in overtime 15–18.
+Two weeks later, Robinson recorded two combined tackles, defended a pass, and intercepted a pass attempt from Washington Redskins' quarterback Kirk Cousins, in a narrow 26–24 road loss.

 New York Jets

-On October 31, 2017, Robinson was traded to the New York Jets in exchange for a fifth round pick in the 2018 NFL Draft.
+On October 31, 2017, Robinson was traded to the New York Jets in exchange for a fifth-round pick in the 2018 NFL draft.
 The Jets traded for Robinson to provide depth to a cornerback corps after Buster Skrine suffered a concussion, Morris Claiborne was unable to practice due to a foot injury, and Xavier Coleman was placed on injured/reserve for the remainder of the season with a shoulder injury.

 On July 25, 2018, Robinson was suspended the first four games of 2018 for violating the NFL Policy and Program for Substances of Abuse.

 On May 10, 2019, Robinson was released by the Jets.
-He was suspended for the first 10 weeks of the 2019 NFL season for violating the league's substance abuse policy on July 17, 2019.
-He was reinstated from suspension on March 19, 2020.
+On July 17, he was suspended for the first 10 weeks of the 2019 NFL season for violating the league's substance abuse policy.
+Robinson was reinstated from suspension on March 19, 2020.

 Dallas Cowboys

-On September 15, 2020, Robinson was signed to the Dallas Cowboys practice squad.
+On September 15, 2020, Robinson was signed to the practice squad of the Dallas Cowboys.
 He was placed on the practice squad/injured list on October 24, and restored to the practice squad on November 18.
-He was elevated to the active roster on November 21 and November 26 for the team's weeks 11 and 12 games against the Minnesota Vikings and Washington Football Team, and reverted to the practice squad after each game.
-He was promoted to the active roster on December 7, 2020.
+Robinson was elevated to the active roster on November 21 and November 26 for the team's weeks 11 and 12 games against the Minnesota Vikings and Washington Football Team, and was reverted to the practice squad after each game.
+He was promoted to the active roster on December 7.

 Robinson was suspended by the NFL on April 20, 2021, for the first two games of the 2021 season for violating the league's performance-enhancing drug policy.
-He was released by the Cowboys on July 17, 2021.
+He was released by the Cowboys on July 17.

 Tampa Bay Buccaneers

 After serving his two-game suspension, Robinson signed with the Tampa Bay Buccaneers' practice squad on September 20, 2021.
 He was promoted to the active roster on October 19.
-He was placed on injured reserve on November 12, after suffering a hamstring injury in practice.
+Robinson was placed on injured reserve on November 12, after suffering a hamstring injury in practice.
 He was activated on December 24.
-He was waived on January 15, 2022 and re-signed to the practice squad.
-After the Buccaneers were eliminated in the Divisional Round of the 2021 playoffs, he signed a reserve/future contract on January 24.
+Robinson was waived on January 15, 2022, and was re-signed to the practice squad.
+After the Buccaneers were eliminated in the Divisional Round of the playoffs, he signed a reserve/future contract on January 24.

 On August 30, 2022, Robinson was placed on injured reserve.
-He was released on September 2.
+He was released three days later.